 Our business plan is to seek, investigate, and, if warranted, acquire an interest in a business opportunity.
 Our acquisition of a business opportunity may be made by merger, exchange of stock, or otherwise.
 We have very limited sources of capital, and we probably will only be able to take advantage of one business opportunity.
-As of the date of this filing we have not identified any business opportunity that we plan to pursue, nor have we reached any preliminary or definitive agreements or understandings with any person concerning an acquisition or merger.
+As of the date of this filing management is investigating a potential acquisition; however, we have not entered into any definitive agreements related to a transaction as of the filing date of this report.